GenesisFR/DS1TroubleshootingGuide/README.md

 Note: see [Shadows are missing](#shadows-are-missing) and [Textures not loading](#textures-not-loading) for potential issues.

-## Make DSLOAMod work on the Steam version
+## Make DSLOAMod work on the GOG/Steam version

 Download the [reg patch](https://github.com/GenesisFR/RegPatches) and run it from [\<path-to-game\>](#glossary) to make DSLOAMod find your game.